OschAI/VisioFirm/README.md

 > * **Python API**: Integrate VisioFirm seamlessly into pipelines with the new `visiofirm` Python API.
 -------

-**VisioFirm** is an open-source, AI-powered image annotation tool designed to accelerate labeling for computer vision tasks like object detection, oriented bounding boxes (OBB), and segmentation.
+**VisioFirm** is an open-source, AI-powered image annotation tool designed to accelerate labeling for computer vision tasks like classification, object detection, oriented bounding boxes (OBB), segmentation and video annotation.
 Built for speed and simplicity, it leverages state-of-the-art models for semi-automated pre-annotations, allowing you to focus on refining rather than starting from scratch.
 Whether you're preparing datasets for YOLO, SAM, or custom models, VisioFirm streamlines your workflow with a intuitive web interface and powerful backend.

 Perfect for researchers, data scientists, and ML engineers handling large image datasets—get high-quality annotations in minutes, not hours!

 ## Why VisioFirm?

-Unlike other annotation tool, this one is majoraly focused on CV tasks annotation detection (normal and oriented bounding box) and segmentation.
+VisioFirm is majoraly focused on AI-model integration easiness for fast CV tasks annotation.

-- **AI-Driven Pre-Annotation**: Automatically detect and segment objects using YOLOv10, SAM2, and Grounding DINO—saving up to 80% of manual effort.
+- **AI-Driven Pre-Annotation**: Automatically detect and segment objects using YOLO, SAM2, and Grounding DINO—saving up to 80% of manual effort.
-- **Multi-Task Support**: Handles bounding boxes, oriented bounding boxes, and polygon segmentation in one tool.
+- **Multi-Task Support**: Handles classification, bounding boxes, oriented bounding boxes, and polygon segmentation and now even videos in one tool.
 - **Browser-Based Editing**: Interactive canvas for precise adjustments, with real-time SAM-powered segmentation in the browser.
 - **Offline-Friendly**: Models download automatically (or pre-fetch for offline use), with SQLite backend for local projects.
 - **Extensible & Open-Source**: Customize with your own ultralytics models or integrate into pipelines—contributions welcome!